mattstermiller/koffee/README.md

 - Open the currently selected file with your text editor (configured in the Settings window) with `Ctrl + Shift + t`
 - Show/hide hidden files and folders with `F9`

-There are more commands at your disposal.
-Open the Settings window with `?` for the full list of commands and their key bindings!
+To see the full list of commands and their key bindings, open the Settings window with `?`.

 ## Contributing
 If you want to contribute to Koffee, thank you!
 Head to the [issues page](https://github.com/mattstermiller/koffee/issues).